In-year admissions are applications for children wishing to move school during the school year.

 How are places allocated?

-For admission to voluntary aided schools and academies,the admissions team will send details of your application to the relevant school's governing body for their decision.
+For admission to voluntary aided schools and academies, the admissions team will send details of your application to the school’s governing body for their decision.

-Where your child can be offered a place at one of your preferred schools, you will be asked to contact the school to arrange a suitable admission date.
+Where your child can be offered a school place at one of your preferred schools the school will contact you directly to arrange admission.

 Where your child has been refused a place at one of your preferred schools, you will be informed of your right of appeal.
 If you are moving further than two miles from your child's current school, or your child's current school is more than two miles from your current address, the school admissions team will make an alternative offer of a place at a school within two miles of your current or proposed address as applicable.
 You will need to inform the local authority if you do not require the alternative school offered.